Emilie de Ravin: Career

-De Ravin's first major role was a recurring part as Curupira in the TV series Beastmaster.
-She went on to appear as alien/human hybrid Tess Harding in the teen television series, Roswell.
+De Ravin's first major role was a recurring part as Curupira in the supernatural series Beastmaster.
+She went on to appear as alien/human hybrid Tess Harding in The WB's teen television series, Roswell (2000–2002).
 She landed this role one month after moving to Los Angeles at the age of 18.
+E!
+Online described Roswell as "one of the first shows to develop a passionate and engaged online fanbase, with active fan sites, message boards and even campaigns that helped save the show from cancellation—twice."

-In 2004, De Ravin was cast to portray Claire Littleton on the hit ABC drama Lost.
+In 2004, de Ravin was cast to portray Claire Littleton on the ABC drama series Lost.
 Speaking about the success of Lost, she said: "It's sort of hard to say.
 You read something and have a good feeling about it, it sounds great, ties nicely together and then shooting something, editing it, the music, the actors involved, everything sort of plays a huge part.
 Everyone involved had a great feeling towards it, but you never really know."
-De Ravin was a series regular for the first four seasons and the sixth and final season.
-She was not a regular in season five but was under a holding contract with ABC Network.
+De Ravin's character Claire is introduced in the pilot episode as a pregnant plane crash survivor.
+She is a series regular until her disappearance in the fourth season finale.
+The character returned as a regular in the sixth season.
+Lost has regularly been ranked by critics as one of the greatest television series of all time.
+The first season had an estimated average of 16 million viewers per episode on ABC, while the final season averaged over 11 million U.S. viewers per episode.

-In 2005, De Ravin was cast to portray Emily Kostich, the heroin-addicted ex-girlfriend of Brendan Frye (Joseph Gordon-Levitt), in the neo-noir film Brick.
-In an interview about the film, Ravin told that she was attracted by the script because it was original and the teens in the film are very deep and emotional for their age.
+In 2005, de Ravin was cast to portray Emily Kostich, the heroin-addicted ex-girlfriend of Brendan Frye (Joseph Gordon-Levitt), in the neo-noir film Brick.
+In an interview about the film, de Ravin told that she was attracted by the script because it was original and the teens in the film are very deep and emotional for their age.